zw963/coffee_without_nodejs/README.md

     x = 100;

-This script is extract from [Alternative Script Suite](https://github.com/zw963/ass).
+This gem is extract from [Alternative Script Suite](https://github.com/zw963/ass).
-You can found massive of useful and interesting bash/ruby script here.
+You can found a lot of useful and interesting scripts here.

 ## Support